 Jewish readers have a wide range of English Tanakh (Bible) translations to choose from.

-While often known to English speakers as the Old Testament, Jewish people refer to our Bible as the Tanakh, or Mikra.
+Known to English speakers as the Old Testament, Jewish people refer to the Bible as the Tanakh, or Mikra.

 Mikra מקרא means “that which is read.”